πŸ€–Batch Auto-Annotation

 Example #2 : People Instance Segmentation using Batch Auto-Annotation

 As you can see, it is fast and accurate enough!
-If your integrated model is accurate enough, why not use it for auto-data collection in Unitlab Annotate?
+If your integrated model is accurate enough, why not use it for auto-data annotation in Unitlab Annotate?

 Last updated